 Costanza Asnaghi obtained a Master's Degree in Foreign Languages and Literatures from UniversitÓ Cattolica of Milan, Italy in 2003.
-After spending a year in the US working as a Language Instructor at Franklin & Marshall College in Pennsylvania, US, she obtained her second Master's in Teaching Italian as a Second or Foreign Language from UniversitÓ Ca?
-Foscari of Venice, Italy in 2007.
+After spending a year in the US working as a Language Instructor at Franklin & Marshall College in Pennsylvania, she obtained her second Master's in Teaching Italian as a Second or Foreign Language from UniversitÓ Ca' Foscari of Venice, Italy in 2007.
 Costanza has been teaching languages and linguistics for ten years at different institutions, such as UniversitÓ Cattolica of Milan, UniversitÓ degli Studi of Pavia, Politecnico of Milan, IES Abroad Milan.
-She defended her joint Ph.D. in English Linguistics at UniversitÓ Cattolica of Milan and KU Leuven in March 2013.
+She visited the DFG Graduiertenkolleg on frequency effects in language of the University of Freiburg, Germany in 2012.
+Costanza defended her joint Ph.D. in English Linguistics at UniversitÓ Cattolica of Milan and KU Leuven in March 2013.

 Fax: ++32 16 32 47 67

 Surface mail: Department of Linguistics, Blijde-Inkomststraat 21 PO Box 03308, B-3000 Leuven, Belgium

 Office: room 02.37 of the Faculty of Arts of the University of Leuven